jamesbroadhead/movierama/README.md

 #### Dependencies

-Install Ruby 2.1.2 if necessary (if you use `rbenv`, it will yell at you if you don't).
+Install Ruby 2.2.2 if necessary (if you use `rbenv`, it will yell at you if you don't).

+Using `rbenv` gemsets:
+    $ cd movierama
+    $ rbenv gemset create 2.2.2 movierama
+    $ echo -n "movierama" > .rbenv-gemsets

 Run `bundler` as usual: